c-rainbow/twitch-chat-analyzer-py/README.md

 ann = analyzer.FromVideoId('REPLACE_HERE_TO_VIDEO_ID')

 # Some pre-built statistics functions to draw graph
-ann.DrawChatPerMinutes(10)  # Chat counts for each N-minute interval ann.DrawTopChatters(20)  # Top N viewers with most chats ann.DrawTopEmotes(15)  # Top N most used emotes
+ann.DrawChatPerMinute(10)  # Chat counts for each N-minute interval ann.DrawTopChatters(20)  # Top N viewers with most chats ann.DrawTopEmotes(15)  # Top N most used emotes

+# If you just want to get the data
+ann.GetChatPerMinute(10)  # Chat counts for each 10-minute interval, list of (offset, count) ann.GetTopChatters(20)  # Top 20 viewers with most chats, list of (name, chat_count) ann.GetTopEmotes(15)  # Top 15 most used emotes, list of (emote_name, count)

 # If you want to handle dataframe yourself
 df = ann.ToDataFrame()